-Market entry could be a possible solution that may not be obvious in the beginning of a case
+Market entry could be a possible solution that may not be obvious at the beginning of a case

 Market entry problems have two variations, according to the Ansoff Matrix